Yury Dmitriev in his own words

 Later they wrote me a letter: “Please, let us help you in some way.”
 I took up the offer and we went to Peter the Great’s arms factory.
 The next year they said: “We’d like to help again.”
 We worked at the Badger’s Hill graveyard.
 Then they wanted to help yet again.
 That’s when we started going to Solovki.

-At Badger’s Hill we organised and tidied the graveyard of prisoners from the BelBaltLag camps, next to the 8th lock on the White Sea Canal.
+At Badger’s Hill we organised and tidied the burial ground of prisoners from the BelBaltLag camps, next to the 8th lock on the White Sea Canal.

 The factory is one of the four cannon foundries set up in Karelia on the orders of Peter the Great.
 The blast furnaces are still there: you can touch them.
 We cleared up the surrounding area and put up a notice: “This was the site of a factory that produced shot, tackle and swords for the young Russian fleet.
 The weaponry was manufactured here; the ships themselves were built on the River Dvina” – “Vivat Rossiya!” and stuff like that.
 There was a historical and military romance about the spot.
 And then we went to Solovki.